International Max Planck Partnership

 High capacity communications using light's twist

-The IMPP assisted Glasgow scientist, Dr Martin Lavery, to team up with a research group at the Max Planck Institute for the Science of Light, Erlangen, led by Professor Gerd Leuchs.
+The IMPP assisted Glasgow scientist, Professor Martin Lavery, to team up with a research group at the Max Planck Institute for the Science of Light, Erlangen, led by Professor Gerd Leuchs.

-Having completed a PhD in the Optics group, Martin is now a Royal Academy of Engineering Research Fellow, he leads the Structured Photonics research group in the School of Engineering.
+Having completed a PhD in the Optics group, Martin leads the Structured Photonics research group in the School of Engineering.
 His research is focused on the potential applications of the orbital angular momentum (OAM) of light, or light with a twist.
 Scientists can prepare light in a number of these twisted states, or modes.
 Utilising this technique offers the potential for very high capacity communication links through free space.

-For his EPSRC First Time grant, Dr Lavery was investigating the how atmospheric turbulence can affect these OAM modes – or spatially shaped quantum states – as they travel from point to point.
+For his EPSRC First Time grant, Professor Lavery was investigating the how atmospheric turbulence can affect these OAM modes – or spatially shaped quantum states – as they travel from point to point.

 “The temperature and pressure variation in the atmosphere results in a change to the optical density of the air, which in turn distorts the light as it travels from point a to point b.
 This same effect occurs when one sees stars twinkling at night, or distortions that occur on a hot day.”